vsanthanam/JBird/Sources/JBird/JBird.docc/JBird.md

 The `@JSONRepresentable` macro automatically generates encoding and decoding implementations for Swift types.
 Use `@JSONKey` to customize property names, `@OmitIfNil` to exclude nil values during encoding, and support for snake_case conversion.
 The macro system eliminates boilerplate while providing full control over the JSON representation.

 For more information, see the ``/JBirdMacros`` API reference.

+#### Use JBird to encode and decode `Codable` types with blazing performance

+JBird includes drop-in replacements for Foundation's `JSONEncoder` and `JSONDecoder`.
+These implementations can be used with any `Codable`-conforming Swift type, but benefit from JBird's superior performance.

+For more informatin, see the ``/JBirdCodableSupport`` API reference.

 ## Topics